Science & Inspiration

 The NovAliX Conferences are organized by LD Organisation.

-Click on the “More information and registrations” button below to learn about the coming 10th edition of the “NovAliX Conference”: Registration, speakers, topics, etc.
+Click on the “More information and registrations” button below to learn about the upcoming 11th edition of the Novalix Conference.
+More details to come soon.

 9th edition, Philadelphia, United States 2023